-- Are you interested in doing service work?
+Are you interested in doing service work?
 Get involved with the Activities Committee.
 No clean time requirements.
-Please send an e-mail to activities@nahamilton.org to get involved. - Do you have bookkeeping experience?
+Please send an e-mail to activities@nahamilton.org to get involved.

+Do you have bookkeeping experience?
 Get involved in the service!
-You must have 3 years or longer clean time to qualify.
+You must have 3 years clean time or longer to qualify.
 The HASCNA committee is in need of a Treasurer.
 For more information, please attend the next HASC meeting or contact Brenda V, at secretary@nahamilton.org